rodalton/call-analytics/README.md

 Replace `NAME` in the command above with the name of the IBM COS instance created in step 1 above.

 ### 5. Update the manifest.yml file
+The `manifest.yml` cloned earlier contains deployment values for our application.

-Open the `manifest.yml` file and update.
-Include the names of the IBM Cloud services created above.
-Change the application name and other values as required.
+5.1 Open the `manifest.yml` file in a text editor and update with the values specific to your environment.
+In particular, update the `manifest.yml` with the names of the IBM Cloud services created above.
+For IBM COS, use the ALIAS_NAME provided for the service in Step 4.1 above.

+Change the application name and other values as required then save the `manifest.yml` file.

 ### 6. Push the web-app to IBM Cloud
 Using the IBM Cloud CLI, push the web-app to IBM Cloud.

-From a terminal window or command prompt, configure the CLI to use the correct API endpoint, login to IBM Cloud then push the app.
+6.1 From a terminal window or command prompt, configure the CLI to use the correct IBM Cloud API endpoint, login to IBM Cloud then push the app.

+The set of commands you'll use are as follows:
 ```
 bx api
 bx login
 bx app push
 ```
 ### 7. Open the web-app in a browser and run

-Open the web-app in a browser with the following URL `APP URL/home` Select your IBM COS bucket, then click on Run
+7.1 Open the web-app deployed to IBM Cloud in a browser with the following URL `APP URL/home`

+7.2 Select your IBM COS bucket, then click on Run

+Once our web-app has processed all .wav files stored on IBM COS, view the data gathered in our relational data store using Db2 Warehouse on Cloud.

 ---
 ## IBM Cloud Services